The effect of predation on the dynamics of Chronic Wasting Disease in deer: Discussion

+A structural identifiability analysis \footnote{We used \texttt{StructuralIdentifiability.jl} to perform the identifiability analysis of the system \cite{structidjl}.
+The implementation we used can be found here \url{https://docs.sciml.ai/StructuralIdentifiability/stable/}.
+For a structural identifiability tutorial in an epidemiological context, see \cite{massonis2021structural}. } of the model structure reveals that the parameters $\gamma$ and $\epsilon$ are structurally non-identifiable when only $C$ is observed, though the other kinetic parameters are globally identifiable.
+A recent movement ecology analysis showed that susceptible and infected deer can be detected from GPS tracks \cite{barrile2024chronic}, possibly providing a cheap method for temporal measurement of $S$ and $I$.
+Given this finding and temporal estimates of $S$ and $I$ from state CWD surveillance programs, it is tempting to think that if one could measure $S$, $I$, and $C$, instead of just $C$, the structural identifiability issue may be resolved.
+This is not true.
+The parameters $\gamma$ and $\epsilon$ are still globally non-identifiable even if $S$, $I$, and $C$ are observed, but $E$ is unobserved.
+However, if one is able to observe $C$ and $E$, but not $S$ and $I$, all kinetic parameters are globally identifiable, but measuring $E$ is a key challenge for the system.
 The prions responsible for CWD are known to exist in soil, and can be measured from soil samples \cite{kuznetsova2024detection}.
-In practice, estimating $E$ through soil samples would likely be expensive, infeasible on a large scale, and miss some of the sources of the prions in the environment.
+In practice, estimating $E$ through soil samples would likely be expensive, infeasible on a large scale, and may miss some of the sources of the prions in the environment.
 The prions responsible for CWD can be found in multiple environmental reservoirs beyond soil.
 It was recently shown that ticks can harbor levels of prions that could cause transmission of CWD \cite{inzalaco2023ticks}.
 Prions were also recently shown to exist in plants at relevant levels for transmission of CWD \cite{carlson2023plants}.
-For these reasons, getting estimates of the prion density will be difficult.
-A different approach to ensure that unique parameters can be found is to reparameterize the model to remove the structural identifiability issue ahead of parameter estimation (for an example in a different modeling context, see \cite{fitzgerald2025practical}), but this can alter the interpretability of state variables of the model or rate parameters.
-Of course, whether unique parameter estimates are needed depends on how the model will be used.
+For these reasons, getting estimates of the prion density will be difficult at best or otherwise infeasible.

+An alternative approach to ensure that unique parameters can be found is to reparameterize the model to remove the structural identifiability issue ahead of parameter estimation \cite{massonis2020finding, structidjl} (for an example in a different modeling context, see \cite{fitzgerald2025practical}).
+In general, this process can impact the interpretability of state variables of the model or rate parameters.
+One way to resolve the issue in the case above is to take $\psi=\gamma$, which rescales the parameters $\epsilon$ and the state variable $E$, is enough to break the scaling symmetry and ensure that the model is structurally identifiable if only $C$ can be observed\footnote{This can be verified independently using \texttt{StructuralIdentifiability.jl} \cite{structidjl}}.The reparameterized ``Indirect + Direct'' model would then have the form